Food composition.

 Compound strength movement for beginners.

 We want to perform the compound movements before the accessory lifts as these are where we are going to predominately build our strength.
 Do you think you will build strength with a barbell bench press or a lateral raise?
-Of course the barbell bench press guys!
+Of course the barbell bench press.
 It involves multiple muscles which all contribute to lift the weight.
 With an isolation movement like the lateral raise we are only working our lateral deltoid/shoulder.
 There is not a whole lot of weight to be lifted.

 Compound exercises are king

 With a compound lift like the barbell squat this works your quadriceps and glutes which are the prime movers.
-The hamstrings, thighs and erectors are the synergist muscles and not to mention you need strong stabilizer muscles like the obliques and your pelvic floor to support the weight.
+The hamstrings, thighs and erectors are the synergist muscles.
+Not to mention you need strong stabilizer muscles like the obliques and your pelvic floor to support the weight.
 That’s a lot of different muscles being worked with 1 movement!
 As this exercise involves a lot of muscles we can lift more weight.
 It also means we inflict more damage on the muscles being worked compared to an isolation exercises like the quadricep extension.
 This means we can do 4 sets of barbell squats but still work the muscles as hard as 6-8 sets of quad extensions.
 That’s less time in the gym for the same muscle and strength gains.

 We like to move it move it!